Vitold Ashurak: Biography

 On 25 May 2021, his body was transferred to relatives with a bandaged head.
 According to his brother, he was told that the body fell from the morgue refrigerator.
 On 25 May 2021, Investigative Committee of Belarus published a video mounted of at least two parts made probably in a solitary cell (ШИЗО, Штрафной изолятор — ShIZO, Punishment isolator) with Ashurak falling twice for no visible reason.
 The committee also said that Ashurak didn't have any health complaints and refused medical help and hospitalization.
 The relatives had a preliminary death certificate with an unidentified cause of death (ICD-10 code R99 "Ill-defined and unknown cause of mortality").

 Ashurak was buried on 26 May 2021.
 According to his last will, his body was covered with a white-red-white flag.

 Commemoration

 A Polish singer Maciej Wróblewski dedicated a song Belarusian Path - We Will Prevail (Białoruski Szlak - PERAMOŻEM) to Vitold Ashurak.
 It was premiered on 3 August 2021.

 On October 31, 2021, a memorial cross in honor of Vitold Ashurak was unveiled in the Belarusian church of Antwerpen, Belgium.

 In March 2023, he was posthumously awarded the Medal of the Order of the Pahonia.

+His death is the symbolic basis for establishing 21 May as the Day of Political Prisoners in Belarus.